coldham10/SCGenoL/README.md

 ##TODO
 multiprocessing
-input pipeline script, creating pileup file and RECALIBRATING(?) base scores Assumes phred33, maybe include option for phred64 handle indels
+convert all matrices to the more standard array type input pipeline script, creating pileup file and RECALIBRATING(?) base scores Assumes phred33, maybe include option for phred64 handle indels